-Generic name: ivermectin topical
+Generic Name: ivermectin topical

 Note: This document contains side effect information about ivermectin topical.
 Some of the dosage forms listed on this page may not apply to the brand name Sklice.

-Applies to ivermectin topical: topical application lotion
+Applies to ivermectin topical: topical application cream, topical application lotion

 Along with its needed effects, ivermectin topical (the active ingredient contained in Sklice) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.